jotavare/unit-testing/README.md

 ## COMMANDS

-List of commands that I learned doing this project:
+List of commands that I learned while doing this project:

 ```bash
 # generate build system files in the 'build' directory